open-atmos/PySDM/paper/paper.md

 ### Box environment examples

-The `Box` environment is the simplest one available in PySDM and the `PySDM_examples` package ships with two examples based on it.
+The `Box` environment is the simplest one available in `PySDM` and the `PySDM-examples` package ships with two examples based on it.
 The first, is an extension of the code presented in the snippets in the preceding section and reproduces Fig. 2 from the seminal paper of @Shima_et_al_2009.
 Coalescence is the only process considered, and the probabilities of collisions of particles